List of Game of the Year awards: Japan Game Awards (formerly CESA Awards)

 The winners of the Grand Award annually given by the Japan Game Awards, formerly known as the CESA Awards, since 1996.
 There are some years where two games shared the Grand Award.

 New York Game Awards

 The New York Videogame Critics Circle hosts an annual award show that recognizes the best contributions to the video game industry from the previous year.

 Spike Video Game Awards

 The winners of the Spike Video Game Awards, hosted by Spike between 2003 and 2013, awarded the Game of the Year using an advisory council featuring over 20 journalists from media outlets.
 The show's title was changed to VGX in 2013 before Spike TV dropped the show entirely.
 Host and producer Geoff Keighley created The Game Awards in 2014.

 SXSW Gaming Awards

-The winners of the SXSW Gaming Awards are judged by the SXSW Gaming Advisory Board, which is composed of over 40 industry members.
+The winners of the SXSW Gaming Awards were judged by the SXSW Gaming Advisory Board, which is composed of over 40 industry members.
+South by Southwest announced in 2023 that the awards would be discontinued.